yavzali/AgenticSMFScraper/Workflows/CATALOG_MONITOR_GUIDE.md

 3. Human reviews suspected match
 4. If NOT duplicate → Promoted to modesty assessment queue
 5. If duplicate → Discarded

+### Mango Non-Assessed Products
+Products filtered out by Mango logic are:
+1. Uploaded to Shopify immediately as **DRAFT**
+2. Marked with `modesty_status='not_assessed'`
+3. Saved in database for tracking
+4. Skip assessment pipeline entirely (cost savings)
+5. Can be manually reviewed/published in Shopify later

 ---